Biofouling

 While ballast water is essential for safe and efficient modern shipping operations, the multitude of marine species carried in it may pose serious ecological, economic and health problems.
 These include bacteria, microbes, small invertebrates, algae, eggs, cysts and larvae of various species.

-Biofouling is also considered one of the main vectors for bioinvasions and is described as the undesirable accumulation of microorganisms, plants, algae and animals on submerged structures (especially ships’ hulls).
+Biofouling is also considered one of the main vectors for bioinvasions and is described as the undesirable accumulation of microorganisms, plants, algae and animals on submerged structures (especially ships’ underwater surfaces).
 Studies have shown that biofouling can be a significant vector for the transfer of invasive aquatic species.
 Biofouling on ships entering the waters of States may result in the establishment of invasive aquatic species which may pose threats to human, animal and plant life, economic and cultural activities and the aquatic environment.

 Related international regulatory framework